-In cases of PCP withdrawals, the MCO must also provide enrollees with at least a thirty (30) calendar day notice whenever possible and allow them the opportunity to select a new PCP before being assigned one.
-In cases of MCO-initiated provider termination, the MCO must provide written notice to enrollees when a contracted provider has been terminated, within fifteen (15) calendar days of issuance of the termination notice.
+The MCO must make a good faith effort to give written notice of termination of a contracted provider to each enrollee who received his or her primary care from, or was seen on a regular basis by, the terminated provider.
+Notice to the enrollee must be provided by the later of thirty (30) calendar days prior to the effective date of the termination, or fifteen (15) calendar days after the issuance of the termination notice.
+In the case of the termination of a PCP, the MCO must allow the enrollee the opportunity to select a new PCP before being assigned one.
 The MCO must have procedures to address changes in its network that constrain the ability of clients to access services.
 Material changes in network composition that negatively affect client access to services, and which are not corrected may be grounds for Contract termination.